paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 ### Create a directory structure

-In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/gettingstarted/springcontentfs` on *nix systems:
+In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/gettingstarted` on *nix systems:

 ```
 ∟ src
    ∟ main
        ∟ java
            ∟ gettingstarted
-               ∟ springcontentfs
        ∟ resources
            ∟ static
 ```